Blue1

-Blue1 Oy was a Finnish airline owned by CityJet.
-It was a subsidiary of the SAS Group and flew to around 28 destinations in Europe, mainly from its base at Helsinki Airport.
+Blue1 O/Y was a Finnish airline owned by Irish air carrier CityJet.
+The airline was a member of Star Alliance and had its head office in Vantaa.
+It had been a subsidiary of SAS Group and flew to around 28 destinations in Europe, mainly from its base at Helsinki Airport.
 It carried over 1.7 million passengers in 2011.
-The airline was a member of Star Alliance and had its head office in Vantaa.